 MORE: 8 stars who left Call the Midwife and why

 Could Miranda be back as Chummy?

-Although Chummy is yet to reappear on Call the Midwife, viewers are still devoted to the show and have been introduced to a brand new face – Megan Cusack.
+Although Chummy is yet to reappear on Call the Midwife, viewers are still devoted to the show and were introduced to a brand new face last season – Megan Cusack.